smashthings/jinny/README.md

 # jinny

 Jinny is a templating tool for jinja templates.
-It can be used for a number of things but was created from a DevOps perspective to aid in configuration management for scaled deployments instead of using tools like Helm, Kustomize, jinja-cli, etc.
+It can be used for a number of things but was created from a DevOps perspective to aid in configuration management for scaled deployments instead of using tools like Helm, Kustomize, jinja-cli, etc. These days jinny is still used for Ops work but is also used for live applications handling email templating, static HTML generation and more

 ## Use Cases & Why